chittipakasree99-art/K8S/web/guestbook-go/README.md

 ### Step Three: Create the Redis replica pods <a id="step-three"></a>

 The Redis master we created earlier is a single pod (REPLICAS = 1), while the Redis read replicas we are creating here are 'replicated' pods.
-In Kubernetes, a replication controller is responsible for managing the multiple instances of a replicated pod.
+In Kubernetes, a deployment is responsible for managing the multiple instances of a replicated pod.

-1. Use the file [redis-replica-controller.yaml](redis-replica-controller.yaml) to create the replication controller by running the `kubectl create -f` *`filename`* command:
+1. Use the file [redis-replica-controller.yaml](redis-replica-controller.yaml) to create the deployment by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f guestbook-go/redis-replica-controller.yaml
+    $ kubectl apply -f guestbook-go/redis-replica-controller.yaml

     ```

-2. To verify that the redis-replica controller is running, run the `kubectl get rc` command:
+2. To verify that the redis-replica controller is running, run the `kubectl get deployments` command:

     ```console
-    $ kubectl get rc
+    $ kubectl get deployments
-    CONTROLLER              CONTAINER(S)            IMAGE(S)                         SELECTOR                    REPLICAS
+    NAME            READY   UP-TO-DATE   AVAILABLE   AGE
-    redis-master            redis-master            redis                            app=redis,role=master       1
+    redis-master    1/1     1            1           28m
-    redis-replica           redis-replica           registry.k8s.io/redis-slave:v2   app=redis,role=replica      2
+    redis-replica   2/2     2            2           10m
     ...
     ```

-    Result: The replication controller creates and configures the Redis replica pods through the redis-master service (name:port pair, in our example that's `redis-master:6379`).
+    Result: The deployment creates and configures the Redis replica pods through the redis-master service (name:port pair, in our example that's `redis-master:6379`).

     Example:
-    The Redis replicas get started by the replication controller with the following command:
+    The Redis replicas get started by the deployment with the following command:

     ```console
     redis-server --replicaof redis-master 6379